barraponto/usegit/quizzes/04-git-command-quiz.md

    [ ] git rm

 5. What does the command `git log -n 4` do ?
-   [ ] It limits the number of commits in git lot output to 4 [ ] It skips 4 commit before starting to show the commit output [ ] It show only commits which have at least (or at most) 4 parent commits [ ] This options doesn't exist
+   [ ] It limits the number of commits in git log output to 4 [ ] It skips 4 commit before starting to show the commit output [ ] It show only commits which have at least (or at most) 4 parent commits [ ] This options doesn't exist